codesharedot/quantum-resistant-ledger-price/README.md

-# repo price
+# time-new-bank price

-Gets the repo price with Python (from JSON).
+Gets the time-new-bank price with Python (from JSON).

 https://pythonbasics.org